SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Quantifying Composite Risk

-\paragraph{Epistemic Risk.} Given a coherent risk measure $U_E$, the epistemic risk quantifies the uncertainty invoked by not knowing the plausible models.
+\textbf{Epistemic Risk.} Given a coherent risk measure with distortion function $U^E_{\alpha}$, the epistemic risk quantifies the uncertainty invoked by not knowing the true model.
 Thus, the risk can be computed over any statistics of the models, such as expectation.